gantasrilaitha/certificates/README.md

 # Certificates
-All my internship and hackathon certificates
+All my internship , hackathon and course certificates.